 ID NOW delivers positive results in as little as 5 minutes and negative results in 13 minutes.
 Learn more about COVID-19 testing on ID NOW here: https://abbo.tt/33SG3Sn

 BinaxNOW COVID-19 Ag Card provides results in 15 minutes.
-Learn more about COVID-19 testing on BinaxNOW COVID-19 Ag Card here.
+Learn more about COVID-19 testing on BinaxNOW COVID-19 Ag Card here: BinaxNOW COVID-19 Ag Card here.

-Our serology test on the ARCHITECT and Alinity i systems can run up to 100-200 tests per hour.
+Our serology tests on the ARCHITECT and Alinity i systems can run up to 100-200 tests per hour.
 Learn more about ARCHITECT here: https://abbo.tt/3abd0eq

 Learn more about Alinity i here: https://abbo.tt/2SWCvtU

-We continue to ramp up production of our COVID-19 tests across our six platforms and ship to more customers, helping healthcare providers on the front lines battle this pandemic.
+We continue to ramp up production of our COVID-19 tests across our seven platforms and ship to more customers, helping healthcare providers on the front lines battle this pandemic.

 Check out our most recent progress update: https://abbo.tt/3aFeePW